Our Curriculum : Writing

 In exercising their authorial agency as writers, our curriculum provides regular opportunities for them to be able to decide:

-- What they want to write about (content),
+- what they want to write about (content),

-- What their writing is seeking to achieve (purpose)
+- what their writing is seeking to achieve (purpose)

-- Who will read their writing (audience)
+- who will read their writing (audience)

-- What form might be appropriate (form)
+- what form might be appropriate (form)

-Our annual work with the Royal Shakespeare Company, author visits, live lessons (from Pie Corbett) drama for writing and free-writing / invention sessions all contribute to the writing enrichment that we provide at EHPS.
+Our annual work with the Royal Shakespeare Company, author visits, live lessons (from Pie Corbett) drama for writing and free writing / invention sessions all contribute to the writing enrichment that we provide at EHPS.

 We believe that Talk for Writing is inclusive and through careful scaffolding all children will be able to achieve and make the progress which they are capable of.
 Each of the 3 stages of Talk for Writing can be adapted to meet the needs of the learners.
 For example, all children can be innovating, retelling or learning a story but all in a way that has maximum impact on their learning.
 At EHPS, we understand the importance of liberating the transcriptional elements to facilitate the recording of the compositional.
 As such, we ensure that we scaffold and challenge in both these areas accordingly.